William J. Mitchell: Personal life

 A resident of Cambridge, Massachusetts, Mitchell died due to complications of cancer at age 65 on 11 June 2010.
 He was survived by his second wife, Jane Wolfson and their son, as well as by a daughter from his first marriage, to Elizabeth Asmis.

+Recognition

+In 2012, the Australian Institute of Architects International Chapter established the William J. Mitchell Prize to commemorate his contributions to the field.
+The prize, awarded in even-numbered years, recognises individual contribution to architecture internationally.